binxio/cfn-certificate-provider/README.md

 1. [Custom::Certificate](docs/Certificate.md) to request a certificate without waiting for it to be issued
 3. [Custom::CertificateDNSRecord](docs/CertificateDNSRecord.md) which will obtain the DNS record for a domain name on the certificate.
-3. [Custom::IssuedCertificate](docs/IssuedCertificate.md) which will activately wait until the certificate is issued.
+3. [Custom::IssuedCertificate](docs/IssuedCertificate.md) which will actively wait until the certificate is issued.
 4. [AWS::Route53::ResourceRecordSet](https://docs.aws.amazon.com/Route53/latest/APIReference/API_ResourceRecordSet.html) to create the validation DNS record.

 Checkout the sample in [cloudformation/demo-stack.yaml](cloudformation/demo-stack.yaml).